 When you’re trying to lose weight, it’s easy to go overboard.
 You start exercising more, cutting back on junk food, and consuming fewer calories.
 But, as with any diet, when you try to drastically change everything at once, you run the risk of falling off the wagon.

 That’s why experts recommend making smaller changes, one at a time.
-For example, you could start by switching to a healthier sugar option or reducing sugar.
+For example, if you can’t stick to your diet you could start by switching to a healthier sugar option or reducing sugar.
 Then, your next step might be to cut down on carbs.
 Just try to stick with small changes, rather than making whole overhauls, to avoid overwhelming yourself.

 You should probably also avoid dieting alone.
+Find yourself good motivation to stick to your diet.
 Research shows that people are more likely to stick with a diet when they’re accountable to someone else.
 If you have a friend or partner who’s on the same weight-loss path as you, it can be easier to stick with it.

-If you’re like us, you’re tired of wasting your time and money on diets that don’t work.
+Or if you’re like us, you’re tired of wasting your time and money on diets that don’t work.
+Check out the The Habits-based Approach For Lasting Weight Loss

 Imagine an alternative to restrictive dieting.